Trending News 2 May 2019

 Commonwealth Bank remains the market leader in owner-occupier home loans, followed by Westpac, then ANZ Bank and NAB fourth, according to the latest official data from the government banking industry regulator, the Australia Prudential Regulatory Authority.

-ING is now the fifth largest home lender in Australia and has overtaken Bendigo Bank, Suncorp and Macquarie in the top ten lenders list over the last 12 months.
+ING Direct is now the fifth largest home lender in Australia and has overtaken Bendigo Bank, Suncorp and Macquarie in the top ten lenders list over the last 12 months.
 ING’s Mortgage Simplifier Loan product is currently set at 3.80 per cent variable for owner occupiers with an LVR under 80 per cent (comparison rate 3.82 per cent).

 Aussies are getting on top of credit card debt